Swelling in the ankles, feet or legs often goes away on its own. See a GP if it does not get better in a few days.

 - being overweight

-- taking certain medicines – such as some blood pressure medicines, contraceptive pills, antidepressants or steroids
+- taking certain medicines – such as some blood pressure medicines, contraceptive pills, hormone therapy, antidepressants or steroids

 Oedema can also be caused by: